 8) Trophies and scoring

-In the event that an open Regatta takes place on a Saturday, any races completed that day will not count towards the long series event.
+a) In the event that an open Regatta takes place on a Saturday, any races completed that day will not count towards the long series event.

 i) ‘Silver Irish Bowl’ presented by the Medway Yacht Club for the first placed boat.